kiranp/ephemeral_message_service/README.md

 - A 'chat_server.log' file will be created by this service.
 It will track django, db and cache related messages.
 Logging confguration is in settings.py

+Note that the service uses UTC time by default.

 DESIGN
 ------